ni/veristand-editor-plugin-examples/README.md

-# Example code for extending and controlling the VeriStand Editor.
+# VeriStand Editor Plugin Examples

-We provide two example VeriStand Screen controls and supporting documentation to show how you could add your own controls to VeriStand.
+This repo contains two example C# screen controls that extend the VeriStand Editor.
+Use these examples and supporting documentation to learn how to add your own controls to VeriStand.

-# Getting Started
+## Getting Started

-## Installing

-Clone or download this repo.

-## Dependencies
+### Dependencies
-* .NET - VeriStand is built against .NET 4.6.2, which you will need installed on your local machine.
+* .NET - .NET 4.6.2 installed to your local machine.
+VeriStand is built against this version.
-* Compiler - This example was created with Visual Studio 2015, but any C# editor and compiler should work as long as they support .NET 4.6.2.
+* Compiler - Any C# editor and compiler that supports .NET 4.6.2.
+These examples were created with Visual Studio 2015.

-## Usage
+### Using these Examples

+1. Clone or download this repo.
+1. Set VeriStand as your debug executable.
+1. Run the project.
-To run, simply set VeriStand as your debug executable and run the project.
-You should see a new palette in your screen document with two droppable controls.
+1. Locate the new palette in the screen document with two droppable controls.

-## Architecture
+### Architecture
-Please read the [architecture page](VeriStandCustomControls/ARCHITECTURE.md) for details on the code provided.
+For more information on the code provided, refer to [VeriStand Plugin Architecture](VeriStandCustomControls/ARCHITECTURE.md).

-## Assistance
+## Support

 This code is provided as is.
-VeriStand R&D will provide some help getting started/answering questions but support will be limited.
-Feel free to submit issues or documentation/example requests.
+The VeriStand team can provide assistance with getting started and other questions, but support will be limited.
+You may submit issues, documentation, and example requests.

 ## [License](LICENSE)